lslee714/takeoffs/README.md

 #### Project retro notes:

-- I chose a mono-repo approach, this buys me a couple of things: a) API compatibility; and b) easy developer experience for a small one-man team.
+- I chose a mono-repo (but multi-app) approach, this buys me a couple of things: a) API compatibility; and b) easy developer experience for a small one-man team.
-- I did separate out the UI and backend into their own separate applications, i.e. I did not create a monolith.
-While I actually saw an argument _**for**_ a monolith (it's a simple application with limited purpose), I wanted to keep flexibility and scalability in mind.
+- I separated out the UI and backend into their own separate applications, i.e. I did not create a monolith.
+While I actually saw an argument _**for**_ a monolith (it's a simple application with limited purpose -- and would have been a lot easier!), I wanted to keep flexibility and scalability in mind.
 In addition, I admittedly do not have a ton of outside of work experience in setting up microservices, so it is a great learning opportunity.
 We'll see how this ends up!
 - I used NGINX to serve the frontend; it's a widely accepted static content server in the community.
 - I used gunicorn to serve the flask backend; it's also widely accepted as a Python WSGI HTTP server and I'm familiar with it.
 - I added a redux-observable layer for my UI state management; it's a pretty heavy, all purpose Redux tool for React that allows me to use rxjs with Observables, which is where Javascript is heading more and more towards!
+More info in frontend/src/store
-- I don't follow snake_case for my local variables in Python; I prefer camelCase for it, so those are intentional
+- I don't follow snake_case for my local variables in Python; I prefer camelCase for it, so those are intentional.
+But generally followed PEP8 otherwise.
 - I didn't utilize Flask_SQLAlchemy as that marries the ORM layer to the Application layer, which makes the app a little more rigid.
 - Added sass as css preprocessor, regular css was getting too clunky

 #### Shortcuts I took so far (mostly due to time constraints)

+- Very happy pathed..
 - Using sqlite, hosting a full microserviced application in the cloud w/ a database also isnt trivial
 - No frontend form validation
 - Testing lacking